carerix/Cx-WP-Plugin/README.md

 1. Follow the steps in the following help article: [https://help.carerix.com/en/articles/1954170](https://help.carerix.com/en/articles/1954170)
 2. Make sure the email template called “Vacature abonnement bevestiging” (Vacancy subscription confirmation) is also installed.
 It has the \
-code web-subscribe and it's not described in the help article. \
+code `web-subscribe` and it's not described in the help article.
-Step

 ### Jobalert Step 2: Preparation in Wordpress